 SACRAMENTO–The California Fire Foundation, in partnership with Pacific Gas and Electric Company, has launched a statewide Wildfire Safety and Preparedness public education campaign to better inform residents on key steps and precautions to take in preparing for potential wildfires.

-The campaign, with materials available in English and Spanish, is part of the Foundation’s “Firefighters on Your Side Program” which provides critical fire safety information and public service announcements (PSAs) in multiple languages targeting underserved communities.
+The campaign, with materials available in English and Spanish, is part of the Foundation’s “Firefighters on Your Side Program” which provides critical fire safety information, fire warden training, and public service announcements (PSAs) in multiple languages targeting underserved communities.

 California is experiencing the impacts of climate change with drought, extreme weather variations, and increasingly dangerous wildfires plaguing our state on a regular basis.
 Over the past 12 months, California has witnessed three of the ten most destructive wildfires in history.
 The statewide campaign’s goal is to make sure residents are ready for the next wildfire.
 A major focus has been placed in reaching the underserved Latino communities in high-risk wildfire areas with in-language materials, ensuring our message of preparedness reaches as many people as possible.